What Is The Difference Between An Orangery & A Conservatory?

 Advances made in insulated glazing resulted in conservatories becoming more popular with domestic homeowners in the 1970’s and led to the creation of the numerous conservatory styles available today.

-• Has a dwarf wall or solid wall
+• Can have a dwarf wall, a hup! wall or traditional brick wall

-Now you have an understanding of what an orangery and conservatory both are, here’s what’s universally agreed to be the main differences between the two extensions:
+Now you have an understanding of what an orangery and conservatory both are, here is what is universally agreed to be the difference between an Orangery and a Conservatory:

 1. An orangery uses more brickwork than a conservatory